KhronosGroup/Vulkan-Samples/samples/api/separate_image_sampler/README.md

 vkUpdateDescriptorSets(get_device().get_handle(), static_cast<uint32_t>(write_descriptor_sets.size()), write_descriptor_sets.data(), 0, nullptr);
 ```

-And `VK_DESCRIPTOR_TYPE_SAMPLER` for the sampler.
-For this sample, we create two different samplers:
+For this sample, we then create two samplers with different filtering options:

 ```cpp
 // Sets for each of the sampler